meher12/angular-excel-csv/README.md

 You can change the extension based on the file you want to import or export. (.xlsx, .xls, .csv)

-For test you ca use csv and xlsx files inside folder sample files
+For test you can use csv and xlsx files inside folder sample files